 Having read Mirielle Guiliano’s French Women Don’t Get Fat, my aim aboard a 6-night trans-Tasman Emerald Princess Cruise is quality over quantity.
 Diversity over similarity; and when all else fails take the stairs.
 Often.

-Fortunately, Emerald Princess offers so many food options it is almost impossible to dine at all of them.
-Included or specialty, there are many ways to eat well from the healthy to the indulgent.
-The inclusive options from Horizons buffet, the International Cafe to the main dining rooms or a pizza and a movie under the stars are all good.
+Fortunately, Emerald Princess offers so many food options it is impossible to dine at them all.
+Included or specialty, there are many ways to eat well – both healthy and indulgent.
+The inclusive options from Horizons buffet, the International Cafe to the main dining rooms or a pizza and a movie under the stars are all very good.

 Some might ask why spend extra on the specialty restaurants?
-If a cruise holiday is about enjoying yourself why not?
+Why not?

-Crown Grill is unashamedly old school with full silver service; and that’s what makes it so, so good.
+Crown Grill is unashamedly old school with full silver service, and that’s what makes it so, so good.
 Traditional American steakhouse fare with an upmarket approach zeroing in on flavour is served in a warm, clubby dining room.
-The menu comprises 4 Appetisers, 4 Entrees, Mains of succulent Steaks and Chops or equally delicious Seafood.
-You get to look over the meaty merchandise on arrival.
+The menu comprises four appetisers, four entrees, Mains of succulent steaks and chops or equally delicious Seafood.
+On arrival you can look over the meaty merchandise.

-To complement the mains there are three gourmet salts to choose from: Hawaiian Black, Yakima (my favourite) and Himalayan Mountain Pink.
+To complement the mains, there are three gourmet salts to choose from Hawaiian Black, Yakima (my favourite) and Himalayan Mountain Pink.
 To finish?
-A choice of 5 Desserts or why not share the Crown Dependence – a sampler of lusciousness.
+There are five Desserts, or the Crown Dependence – a sampler of lusciousness.

 Starting with the light panko-crumbed Lobster cake with tarragon foam & grilled Asparagus proved a good move.
-Followed by the marinated goat cheese and sweet heirloom tomato salad the Danzante delle Veneize Pinot Grigio was a perfect match.
+Up next, a marinated goat cheese and sweet heirloom tomato salad perfectly matched the Danzante delle Veneize Pinot Grigio.

-From mussels to lobster, filet mignon to porterhouse and no less than 5 different chops, this is a carnivore’s dream.
+From filet mignon to porterhouse and no less than 5 different chops, this is a carnivore’s dreamscape.
 Aged, hand-cut steaks are cooked to order.
-I take the advice of the Executive Chef and I’m surprised by the flavour and tenderness of the New York Strip.
-Without a char grill (or any naked flame) the grill cooks do an impressive job.
-Served American style with a baked potato and creamed spinach it is epic.
-The extensive wine list includes a superb Palacios Remondo La Montesa Garnacha.
+I take the advice of the Executive Chef, and I’m astounded by the flavour and tenderness of the New York Strip.
+Without a char grill (or any naked flame), the grill cooks excel.
+Served with American-style baked potato and creamed spinach, it is delicious.
+A superb Palacios Remondo La Montesa Garnacha completes the moment.

-Purely for the interest of our readers I break through the barrier to enjoy the spectacular Crown Dependence.
+Purely for the interest of our readers, I break through the barrier to enjoy the spectacular Crown Dependence.
 Mouth-watering molten Dutch Chocolate Fudge Obsession, a very different take on Lemon Meringue, a Seven Layer S’Mores stack and my absolute fav – the milk chocolate Peanut Butter Bar.
-The quantity of food is a challenge but you’ll be so glad you did.

 The Salty Dog

-Buenos Aires born and LA bred Chef Uchimura made Umami Burger a legendary dining destination in the City of Angels.
-His passion for concentrating flavour led him to much experimentation.
-Not quite to Heston Blumenthal extremes but he did make it his mission to serve Angelenos the very best burger.
+Buenos Aires-born and LA-bred Chef Uchimura made Umami Burger a legendary dining destination in the City of Angels.
+His passion for concentrating flavour led to much experimentation.
+Not quite on the Heston Blumenthal scale but he did make it his mission to serve Angelenos the very best burger.